 Applications for CIP funds are taken throughout the fiscal year at county departments of social services or another agency if the local department of social services has a contract in place for the agency to take and process CIP applications.
+Applications for CIP can be filed electronically via NC ePASS.
 CIP funds assist low-income households in a heating or cooling related crisis situation.